Church of God of the Union Assembly

-The Church of God of the Union Assembly, previously known as The Union Assembly of the Church of God, is a Holiness church which was organized in 1920 in Walker County, Georgia by dissidents from the Church of God Mountain Assembly.
+The Church of God of the Union Assembly, previously known as The Union Assembly of the Church of God, is a Holiness church which was organized in 1920 in Walker County, Georgia, by dissidents from the Church of God Mountain Assembly.
 Its primary numerical strength appears to lie in the North Georgia and East Tennessee areas.

+History

-The Founder of the Church of God of the Union Assembly.
-Inc. began his ministry right after the turn of the century.
+The founder of the Church of God of the Union Assembly Inc. began his ministry right after the turn of the century.
 Reverend Charlie T. Pratt was ordained October 18, 1910 in Gold Bug, Kentucky and immediately his travels to different towns and then to different states.

-The following year he traveled to Bartow County, Georgia where he held a tent revival.
+The following year he traveled to Bartow County, Georgia, where he held a tent revival.
 A church was organized at Cass Station and they called him to be Overseer.

 By 1915 Rev. Pratt traveled Kentucky, Tennessee and Georgia.
-On February 1, 1915 he established a church in Knoxville, Tennessee.
+On February 1, 1915, he established a church in Knoxville, Tennessee.
 On Christmas Day 1916, the churches that he had established met in a General Assembly at Knoxville, Tennessee.
 At that meeting, they agreed to come together on the doctrine of the church.